 Almost all Apple devices and most of Android’s high-end devices support eSIMs.
 You can see the eSIM-compatible device list here.

-How eSIM works
+How Digital SIM cards works

 However, each physical SIM card is programmed to work only with the operator who supplies it.
-And although the operator can update and change the information contained in the SIM its base programming, which comes from the factory, cannot be modified.
+And although the operator can update and change the information contained in the SIM, its base programming, which comes from the factory, cannot be modified.
 For this reason, when you change the operator, it is necessary to remove the SIM card that is inside the phone and replace it with another SIM card that will be delivered by the new operator.

 This disadvantage makes it difficult to change the operator even if it is temporary; for example, when you travel abroad and you want to get a local operator SIM instead of using your domestic provider’s roaming services.

-Roaming allows you to use your cellphone abroad without making any changes to your configuration and without changing your SIM card, connecting directly to the cellular networks of local operators that have agreements with your home operator.
+Roaming allows you to use your cellphone abroad without making any changes to your configuration and without changing your SIM card, connecting directly to the cellular networks of local operators that have contract agreements with your domestic operator.
 However, roaming can be expensive, especially when using cellular data in countries outside the European Union.

 Advantages of virtual SIM cards